YipAnthony/MedStudentAI/README.md

 * Starting to incorporate useEffect to run functions only when specific states change.
 Not fully comfortable with the concept of memory leaks during unmounts.

 Random Observations:
-* Becoming very comfortable with array/object manipulation (setState, restructuring state values for API requests/responses)
+* Becoming very comfortable with array/object manipulation (setState, restructuring state values for API requests/responses, looping through array lists to generate individual components)
-* Beginning to have a firm understanding of the useState react hook, still need to work on useEffect
+* Beginning to have a firm understanding of the useState hook, still need to work on useEffect
 * Bootstrap has been great in helping to expediate the design process.
 While I plan to customize the UI once I'm finished with the code, it's nice having Bootstrap-styled components for now to get a general sense of the layout without spending time on CSS.
 * Starting to appreciate the complexity of well made search bars.
 I incorporated fuzzy search to help in structuring lab search results, but there's definitely lots of limitations to this text search method.